digital-ai/release-content/README.md

 # Digital.ai Release Content Repository

 Welcome to the official Digital.ai Release content repository!
-This repository is dedicated to storing officially published release templates and workflow templates by Digital.ai.
+This repository is dedicated to storing officially published release templates and workflow templates by Digital.ai

 ## Table of Contents